Internal Audit Best Practices to Stay Ahead of Microsoft Audits

 Firms like Redress Compliance (and others specializing in Microsoft licensing) can amplify your internal efforts:

-- They can benchmark your compliance process against industry peersโfor example, whether you audit frequently enough, use the right tools, etc.
+- They can benchmark your compliance process against that of industry peers—for example, whether you audit frequently enough and use the right tools.

-- If your internal audit finds a substantial compliance gap with significant financial implications, an independent advisor can help strategize a cost-effective fix (for example, finding alternative licensing schemes or phasing purchases).
+- If your internal audit identifies a substantial compliance gap with significant financial implications, an independent advisor can help strategize a cost-effective solution (for example, exploring alternative licensing schemes or phasing purchases).

 Read about our Microsoft Audit Defense Service